Infrastructure Funding Programs

 Through PEI Infrastructure programs, federal, provincial and municipal governments are investing millions of dollars in infrastructure across Prince Edward Island.

 Infrastructure is a joint initiative between the Government of Canada and the Government of Prince Edward Island.
-The program began in the fiscal year 2000-2001 and with millions of dollars invested in municipalities across the province to support major capital projects.
+The program began in the fiscal year 2000-2001 with millions of dollars invested in municipalities across the province to support major capital projects.

 Who is the Minister responsible for Infrastructure?